 Legal Documents from the Medieval Age from different regions support wife-beating was legally allowed to ‘control, correct, support and instruct’ the wife by her husband.

 During the 1800s, wife beating was extremely common in Britain.
 In the 1700s, an English common law came into effect that decreed that a husband had the right to “chastise his wife with a whip or rattan no bigger than his thumb, to enforce domestic discipline.
 For as he is to answer for her misbehavior, the law thought it reasonable to entrust him with this power of restraining her, by domestic chastisement in the same moderation that a man is allowed to correct his apprentices or children.”
 This law came to be known as the “law of thumb”.

 In the U.S.the courts continued to uphold a man’s right to punish his wife with violence until 1871.
 In his article “Wife Beating: An American Tradition”, David Peterson explores the history, social conditions and possible causes of wife-beating, during the mid to late 19th century.

-Even today, there are still 46 countries where women do not have any legal protection against domestic violence.
+There are still 46 countries where women do not have any legal protection against domestic violence.
 Data shows 1 in 3 women worldwide have experienced physical or sexual violence at least once in her lifetime mostly by intimate partners.

-Surprising Facts About Domestic Violence Laws Around The World
+Some Surprising Domestic Violence Laws

 In Nigeria, the beating of a wife for ‘the purpose of correction’ is legal by use of (Section 55 (1) (d) of the Penal Code)!